comoc/UnityMacOSXMultiTouch/MultiTouchPlugin/README.md

 This is my study project.

-  It is distributed under the GNU General Public License - see the accompanying COPYING file for more details.
+  Distributed under the GNU General Public License - see the accompanying COPYING file for more details.

 ## Reference